Nigeria: Truck Loaded With Ammunition Discovered in Anambra

 The source said the assistant driver fled the scene on sighting the police, leaving behind the driver.

-Mr Ikenga said: "At about 4:00p.m. on May 9, 2021, there was an accident involving a truck along Awka expressway, Onitsha, and on receipt of this information, Police operatives, military and other security agencies rushed to the scene and quickly cordoned off the area and recovered the truck with its contents.
+Ikenga said: "At about 4:00 p.m. on May 9, 2021, there was an accident involving a truck along Awka expressway, Onitsha, and on receipt of this information, Police operatives, military, and other security agencies rushed to the scene and quickly cordoned off the area and recovered the truck with its contents.

-"Meanwhile, the case has been transferred to state criminal investigation department for further investigations," Mr Ikenga said.
-(NAN)
+"Meanwhile, the case has been transferred to state criminal investigation department for further investigations," Ikenga said.